Request to Join

 Providing the best experience for a customer will involve eCommerce stores investing in new and established Shopify apps to add to their eCommerce stack.
 With the growing list of apps and the money app aggregators raise, Shopify apps will begin to be acquired for much larger prices.
 Our prediction is that in the not-too-distant future, these app aggregators will begin to bundle solutions offering several apps for one singular price and offered under the same branding.

-Pantastic has acquired two Shopify apps.
+Pantastic has acquired three Shopify apps.
 Its mission is to, “accelerate your online growth with best-in-class tools to help you attract passionate shoppers and keep them coming back.”
 Pantastic is a champion of small businesses and is on a mission to create solutions that fuel growth for small businesses.

 Scott Rafer, CEO / Co-founder